dotnet/fsharp/docs/fsi-emit.md

 Quick check: adding 10,000 `let x = 1;;` interactions to .NET Core `dotnet fsi` adds about 300MB to the FSI.EXE process, meaning 30K/interaction.
 A budget of 1GB for interactive fragments (reasonable on a 64-bit machine), and an expected maximum of 10000 fragments before restart (that's a lot!), then each fragment can take up to 100K.
 This is well below the cost of a new assembly.

-Additionally, these costs are not substantially reduced if `--legacyemit` is enabled, so they've always been the approximate costs of F# Interactive fragment generation.
+Additionally, these costs are not substantially reduced if `--multiemit` is disabled, so they've always been the approximate costs of F# Interactive fragment generation.

 ## Internals and accessibility across fragments